lawrennd/kappenball/README.md

 Kappenball is an interactive simulation game for exploring **uncertainty, decision-making, and the mathematics of procrastination**.
 A ball falls through a noisy channel and you must steer it to land in the right place — but the uncertainty in its trajectory means acting too early can be worse than waiting.

-Created by [Neil Lawrence](https://inverseprobability.com) around 2012 as a playful way to build intuition for probabilistic inference and optimal control under uncertainty.
-It is discussed in his book [The Atomic Human](https://atomichuman.com).
+Created by [Neil Lawrence](https://inverseprobability.com) around 2012 as part of his inaugural lecture.
+It's a way of showing how uncertainty influences decision making.

 ## What's in this repo